emberjs/rfcs/text/0051-packaging.md

 where:

-+ `addon-tree-output` is a folder that contains dependencies from Ember add-ons
++ `addon-tree-output` is a folder that contains dependencies from Ember add-ons.
-+ `the-app-name-folder` is a folder that contains Ember application code
++ `the-app-name-folder` is a folder that contains Ember application code.
-+ `node_modules` is a folder that contains node dependencies
++ `node_modules` is a folder that contains node dependencies.
++ `tests` is a folder that contains test code.
 + `vendor` is a folder that contains other dependencies.

 Note, for clarity purposes we should rename `addon-tree-output` to `addon-modules` as